tmscde/cuda-ts/README.md

 // Launch the kernel on the GPU, buf2 is managed (allocated/deallocated) by cuda-ts context.launchKernel( func, // The kernel function
-  [gpuBuf1, buf2], // The input buffers
+  [gpuBuf1, buf2, output], // The data buffers
-  [output], // The output buffer
   { x: output.length / float32Len, y: 1, z: 1 }, // Dimensions of grid in blocks
   { x: 1, y: 1, z: 1 }, // Dimensions of each thread block
 );